-Last week, you asked Claude Code to build a feature.
-It came out great — clean logic, edge cases handled, you were happy.
+A developer asked Claude Code to build a feature last week.
+It came out clean — good logic, edge cases handled, done.

-This week, you gave it a similar task.
-The output made you frown.
-Not broken, just… off.
-The logic felt loose.
+This week, similar task, same tool, same prompt pattern.
+The output made them frown.
+Not broken, just… loose.
+Logic felt wobbly.
 A couple of obvious edge cases were missing.
-You ran it again, and the second attempt was a little better.
+They ran it again.
+Slightly better.

 So which one is the “real” Claude Code?